 The chemical composition of cement influences its performance.
 Through elemental analysis, the quality of cement can be determined; it also indicates which applications it is most suitable for.
 XRF is the most preferred elemental analysis method in the cement industry.
-This article describes the best preparation method, using Specac’s Fusion Fluxer, for the XRF analysis of cement.
+This article describes the pellet preparation method, using Specac’s APEX 400 Press, for the XRF analysis of cement.

 Cement is a versatile and important material that is used for infrastructure, roads, and houses.
-Hence, it is only expected that cement is a large scale business — with global cement-makers making revenues of $250 billion every year.
+Hence, it is only expected that cement will be a large-scale business — with global cement makers making revenues of $250 billion every year.

 The Composition of Cement Determines its Performance